piyush7987/insta_ride/README.md

 # insta_ride
-It is web application for booking
+It is web application for booking cab